-Fig. 4: The main and auxiliary mirrors of the Jensch-type coelostat with the control panel.
+Fig. 4.
+The main and auxiliary mirrors of the Jensch-type coelostat with the control panel.
 The secondary mirror of the telescope with a focussing system is located on a top of a column in the center of the picture.

 The telescope is focussed by means of its secondary mirror.
 The image of the Sun at the entrance slit of the spectrograph has a diameter of about 320 mm.
-The whole solar disk is visible, it is not vignetted, what makes the orientation of the observer very easy.
+The whole solar disk is visible, it is not vignetted, what greatly helps the observer age rotator, and the Bowen compensator of polarization.

-Several auxiliary devices located in front of the entrance slit of the spectrograph will be available: Image scanner, image rotator, and the Bowen compensator of polarization.
 To utilize the high positional accuracy of these devices, a special mode of guiding will be used.
 A correlation tracker will not be utilized in the HSFA telescopes.
 In atmospheric conditions of the Ondřejov Observatory (a small Fried parameter) and with a relatively large telescope aperture the image is degraded mostly by blurring and the image motion is small.

+Several auxiliary devices located in front of the entrance slit of the spectrograph will be available: Image scanner, im-

+Fig. 5.
+Guiding telescope, table of the coordinate system with the guiding sensor, and the primary mirror (objective) of the telescope.

-The dispersion of the Czerny-Turner-type spectrograph is of about 50 mm/nm in the $5^{\text{th}}$ order in the region of the frequently used line Fe I 525.35 nm.
-The blaze angle of the grating is 51°.
+The dispersion of the Czerny-Turner-type spectrograph is of about 50 mm/nm in the 5th order in the region of the frequently used line Fe I 525.35 nm.
+The blaze angle of the grating is 51° .
 On the basis of theoretical considerations and practical experience with the spectrograph setup, a method for high-precision setting of spectral lines was developed.
 This method will mostly be applied during magnetographic observations to enable to the observer fast changes of measured lines.